National Suicide Prevention Month

 In the 86th legislative session, I authored HCR 137 which designated September as Suicide Prevention Month in the State of Texas.
 The Coastal Bend took the lead in realizing that suicide exacts a heavy toll on our state, leaving too many people to cope with the sudden loss of someone they hold dear.
 A greater awareness of suicide warning signs and intervention strategies can play an important role in reducing the number of these senseless tragedies.

 To learn more about Suicide Prevention Month and the significance of this awareness month, please visit the National Suicide Prevention Lifeline.
 The Lifeline can also be contacted at 1-800-273-8255, which provides 24/7, free and confidential support for people in distress, or prevention and crisis resources.
-Additional information about risk factors and prevention information is also available by visiting the National Alliance on Mental Illness.
+Additional information about risk factors and prevention information is also available at the the National Alliance on Mental Illness.

 – State Representative Todd Hunter, District 32